All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Encourage your child to drink fluids, particularly water.
 Drinking water dilutes urine and may help flush out bacteria.

-- Provide a warm blanket or towel.
-Place a towel or blanket in the dryer for a few minutes to warm it up.
+Provide a heating pad or a warm blanket or towel.
+Warmth can help minimize feelings of pressure or pain.
+If you don't have a heating pad, place a towel or blanket in the dryer for a few minutes to warm it up.
 Be sure the towel or blanket is just warm, not hot, and then place it over your child's abdomen.
-The warmth can help minimize feelings of bladder pressure or pain.

 If bladder and bowel dysfunction (BBD) contributes to your child's vesicoureteral reflux, encourage healthy toileting habits.
 Avoiding constipation and emptying the bladder every two hours while awake may help.